DavidPhillipOster/MockSimpleComic/README.md

 Control-Click on selected text for a contextual menu.
 (Simple Comic uses right click for its magnifying glass.)

+### Classes

+SimpleImagePageView - the toy model of a TSSTPageView: an NSImageView in scrollbars

+OCRVision/OCRTracker - provides mouse tracking and selection drawing for the SimpleImagePageView

+OCRVision/OCRVision - proves a simple interface for actually performing the OCR

+### Example

-Example of the start of the text it found with this sample page.
+Example of the start of the text the Vision framework found with this sample page.

 ![sample](images/sample.png)